Where to shop Vintage clothing in Stockport

 Millennial UK

 Stockport-based Millennial UK has built a 12k-strong Instagram audience on the strength of a very focused edit: 80s and 90s vintage menswear and womenswear, with a strong emphasis on graphic tees, single-stitch pieces, and Americana.
-The stock is driven by a genuine love of graphic prints, pop culture, and music, which comes through in every drop.
+The stock curation is driven by a genuine love of graphic prints, pop culture and music, and this can see in every drop.

-There's no permanent shop, but Millennial runs bi-monthly pop-ups and appointments at his showroom in Stockport.
+There's no permanent shop, but Millennial runs bi-monthly pop-ups and appointments at a showroom in Stockport.
 Follow on Instagram (@millennial.uk) to catch the next event before it sells out.

 Top of The Town Vintage